MontroseMagpies/bangazon_api/README.md

     The initial version is for internal consumption only, so do not require permissions to access, or manipulate, any resources.

--End state goal/s: Fully complete x # of tickets.
+End state goal/s: Fully complete x # of tickets.
--

 -Ticket title Glossary.
     - Article 2 Ticket
     - Article 3 Ticket